 “Aggies are very loyal to their alma mater,” Templin continues.
-“Former students, once they become successful, move back here not just for retirement or ‘game-day’ homes, but also to establish businesses or otherwise become a part of the local workforce.
+“Former students, once they become successful, move back here, not just for retirement or ‘game-day’ homes, but also to establish businesses or otherwise become a part of the local workforce.

-“Others witness that growth and then experience the quality of life here and they want a piece of that, too.”
+“Those who live elsewhere hear about these dynamics or experience our quality of life first-hand on game days, and they want a piece of that, too.”

-As College Station city manager, Templin regularly dealt with what he calls “symptoms of success.”
-With growth comes more congestion in traffic, particularly on the main arterials running into and out of A&M’s main campus; the need for a utility infrastructure to accommodate more people; approval decisions pertaining to both commercial and residential development opportunities; and, perhaps most importantly to a city administrator: the ongoing struggle to attract and keep quality city workers to keep the whole enterprise humming.
+As College Station city manager, Templin regularly dealt with the “symptoms of success.”
+More people means more congestion in traffic, the need for a more extensive utility infrastructure, oversight of both commercial and residential development expansion, and perhaps most importantly to a city administrator: the need to attract and keep quality city workers to keep the whole municipal enterprise humming.

 In his city manager’s job—he was also the city’s planning director for a time in the early 2000s—Templin understood well the “hurly-burly” of which Roosevelt spoke.

 “I saw a bumper sticker the other day that read, ‘You’re not in traffic.
-You are traffic.’
+You are traffic,’” Templin laughs.

-People come to Texas because we continue to lead the nation in job growth.”
+People come to Texas, he says, because the state continues to lead the nation in job growth.

-For many local residents and the neighborhood associations that represent them, the center of town-and-gown debates in recent years has been the explosion of off-campus student-housing sites in College Station.
-These range from apartment complexes to former single-family homes converted to student residences and now affectionately called “Aggie Shacks.”
+For many local College Station residents and the neighborhood associations that represent them, the center of “town-and-gown” debates in recent years has been the proliferation of off-campus student-housing sites.
+These range from apartment complexes to former single-family homes converted to student residences, which are affectionately called “Aggie Shacks.”

-Also of growing interest on both sides of the growth issue: the increasing number of newly-constructed multi-story, multi-occupant “stealth dorms” surfacing in predominantly single-family residential neighborhoods.
+Also of intrigue on both sides of the growth issue: the increasing number of newly-constructed, multi-story, multi-occupant “stealth dorms” surfacing in or near predominantly single-family residential neighborhoods.

-“From a city-management perspective, you can look at this aspect of the growth issue in two different ways,” Templin points out.
+“From a city-management perspective, you can look at this aspect of the growth issue in two different ways,” Templin suggests.